 The window company managed to get out of Torquay despite the well below zero conditions and fit the new PVCu windows today.
-Also we have started fitting the new skirting boards and architrave and treated the new wooden garage back door and window to protect them from the elements while we are away over the festive season.
+Also, we have started fitting the new skirting boards and architrave and treated the new wooden garage back door and window to protect them from the elements while we are away over the festive season.

 This week the carpenter has finished off the architrave and skirting.
-All the electrics are now wired so we have replaced the floor boards and made good where we had to chop boards out to run cables.
+All the electrics are now wired so we have replaced the floorboards and made good where we had to chop boards out to run cables.
 The boiler has now been moved back into the kitchen and is now fully functional so everyone’s happy now that we have the heating on.
 We have started prepping the walls where conduit has been run and holes have been made etc ready for painting.

 This week we have spent prepping and painting the walls in the kitchen and bathroom.
-The kitchen has now been painted with a couple of coats of primer and four coats of Vinyl Matt Magnolia on the walls and Matt White on all the ceilings plus undercoat on all the skirtings and architrave.
+The kitchen has now been painted with a couple of coats of primer and four coats of Vinyl Matt Magnolia on the walls and Matt White on all the ceilings plus an undercoat on all the skirtings and architrave.

 The carpenter has completed the fitting of all the internal and external doors and door furniture.
-The three external doors have been treated with a clear wood stain and the internal doors have been primed with undercoat.
+The three external doors have been treated with a clear wood stain and the internal doors have been primed with an undercoat.

 The outside decorating contractors have performed the first stage of their prep taking down all the unwanted fixtures like satellite dishes and aerials which are no longer used.
 These holes have then been filled up along with the old boiler pipe holes.
-They have painted the soffits, barge boards and front door frame and undercoated the up and over garage doors and made good where the new window and door was put in the garage.
-They will return to spray with anti-fungicidal treatment, smooth off any holes which have sunk in and re-bracket the guttering where the fixings have broken or been removed before giving all the render two coats of paint.
+They have painted the soffits, barge boards, and front door frame and undercoated the up and over garage doors, and made good where the new window and door was put in the garage.
+They will return to spray with anti-fungicidal treatment, smooth off any holes which have sunk in, and re-bracket the guttering where the fixings have broken or been removed before giving all the render two coats of paint.